tc39/proposal-first-class-protocols/README.md

 }
 ```

-Field-like declarations define **required members** whereas methods and accessors define **provided members**.
+> [!IMPORTANT]
+> An alternative to the `requires` keyword is `abstract`.
+See issue [#50](https://github.com/tc39/proposal-first-class-protocols/issues/50).

+Required members are defined by the `requires` keyword.
+Any other member is _provided_.

-Despite the syntactic similarity to class elements, the names of protocol members are actually symbols, which ensures uniqueness and prevents name collisions.
+Despite the syntactic similarity to class elements, the names of protocol members are actually **symbols**, which ensures uniqueness and prevents name collisions.
 E.g. in this example, the required member is not a `"foldr"` property, but a `Foldable.foldr` symbol,
 and the two methods provided will not be added to classes as `"toArray"` or `"length"` properties, but as `Foldable.toArray` and `Foldable.length` symbols.